-Picking systems are the most important components of a warehouse and a production.
-Every warehouse and every production line is very specific and poses different challenges for picking.
-Precisely for this reason, it is not possible to create a universal order picking system for all applications.
-The more important it is to first prepare a solid and thorough needs analysis.
-The resulting results must cover actual needs.
-The individual picking techniques are only considered in a further step.
-Those who first deal with technology and are too fixated on it without understanding the process correctly will not be successful.
+Picking systems are the most important components of a warehouse and production.
+Each warehouse and production line itself is very specific and poses different picking challenges.
+This is exactly the reason why it is not possible to create a universal picking system for all applications.
+It is therefore all the more important to first carry out a solid and thorough analysis of requirements.
+The resulting results must cover the actual demand.
+Only in a further step the individual picking techniques are considered.
+Those who first deal with the technology themselves and are too strongly focused on it without properly understanding the process will not be successful.
 First plan independently, then build.
-How is it possible to look at all these techniques at the same time?
-Aren't they completely different "worlds"?
-We will give you the answer.
+How is it possible to look at all these technologies at the same time?
+Are they not completely different "worlds"?
+We will provide you with the answer.

 In this and other articles we would like to introduce you not only to our LUCA systems and their use, but also to give you a detailed insight into the various possible combinations.
 We will also explain to you which picking systems fit together and how best to use them.